fluss-rd/fluss/README.md

 |`yarn lint-fix:user`|Fix linting warning and erorrs in the user project|
 |`yarn lint-fix:shared`|Fix linting warning and erorrs in the shared project|
 |`yarn lint-fix:all`|Fix linting warning and erorrs in all the projects|

+## TODO

+- Add a debug stage in the Dockerfiles
+- Create a docker-compose file to easily use the debugging stage of the projects